csdms/bmi-example-fortran/README.md

 ### CMake - Linux and macOS

-To build this example from source with cmake, using the current Fortran BMI version, run
+To build this example from source with CMake, using the current Fortran BMI version, run

     export BMIF_VERSION=2.0